 3) Regulations by the Bureau of Industry and Security (BIS) of the Department of Commerce, on the policy of licenses for the export and reexport of items to Cuba.

 • Establish that applications for licenses will be denied for the export and reexport of items to the entities included on the list of the US Department of State.

 • Expand the categories of products that can be exported to the non-state sector, provided that they are not used to generate State revenues or contribute to the running of the Cuban State.

 The measures confirm the serious regress of bilateral relations as a result of the decisions adopted by the government of the President Donald Trump.

 They imply a strengthening of the blockade and of the prohibition on US citizens to travel to Cuba.

-Some of the measures do not conceal their subversive undertone, like the one urging travelers to engage in activities of this sort to justify the legality of their visits to Cuba.
+Some of the measures do not conceal their subversive undertone, like the one urging travelers to how to order tramadol from Mexico engage in activities of this sort to justify the legality of their visits to Cuba.